JohnOrthoefer/pws-exporter/README.md

-# pws-exporter
+# pws-exporter with MQTT/IoT support

 ## Overview
 Prometheus exporter for wunderground Personal Weather Stations (PWS) protocol.

 This works as a proxy for the PWS Gateway, man-in-the-middling the transaction before forwarding it up to the wunderground servers.

 Lots to add to this document about how to set it up.
 That is coming soon.
-I just wrote the code about a week ago and only tonight cleaned up the code enough to publish.

 Right now it only works as far as I know with the AcuRite 5-in-1 weather station.